What is the Best Health Insurance in Alberta for 2024?

 Sun Life health insurance: Hassle-free policy access

-Sun Life offers three health plans, all with differing levels of coverage which allows you to find a plan that is tailored to your specific needs.
+Sun Life offers three healthcare insurance plans, all with differing levels of coverage which allows you to find a plan that is tailored to your specific needs.
 It has a comprehensive online portal and an app that allows you hands-on access to your claims and benefits information even while on the go.

 Note that you must have provincial or territorial health and drug coverage to apply for personal Alberta health insurance coverage.